 On February 28, 2018, she was admitted to the U.S. Supreme Court of the United States in D.C., and is now a member of the Bar and officer of the Court.

 Ms. Davies practices immigration law.
 She is a native of the Philippines and a citizen of the United States and Canada.
 She is an immigrant success story who understands the excitement, complexities and anxiety inherent to the immigration and nationality process.
 Ms. Davies handles a variety of immigration and nationality matters.

-Ms. Davies is a member of the Ingham County Bar Association and State Bar of Michigan (Member, International Law Section, Latin American Bar Activities Section, Criminal Law Section and Family Law Section); board member of the Global Institute of Lansing (GIL), an organization that provides educational services for refugees; member of Immigrant and Refugee Resource Collaborative (IRRC), an organization of individuals and agencies working together to serve immigrant and refugee needs; and member of Civil Rights for Immigrants (CRI), a task force of Action of Greater Lansing, addressing immigration and civil rights issues.
+Ms. Davies is a member of the Ingham County Bar Association and State Bar of Michigan (Member, International Law Section, Latin American Bar Activities Section, Criminal Law Section and Family Law Section); Board President of the Global Institute of Lansing (GIL), an organization that provides educational services for refugees; member of Immigrant and Refugee Resource Collaborative (IRRC), an organization of individuals and agencies working together to serve immigrant and refugee needs; and a member of Civil Rights for Immigrants (CRI), a task force of Action of Greater Lansing, addressing immigration and civil rights issues;

 Ms. Davies is also the co-chair, representing the community, along with Chief Michael Yankowski of the Lansing Police Department, representing law enforcement, for Advocates and Leaders for Police and Community Trust (ALPACT).
 ALPACT is a group of community stakeholders and law enforcement.
 Its mission is to enhance the bonds of trust between law enforcement and the communities they serve.